Currency:

 With it, you can easily set labels for all functional pages ("first", "last", "next", "previous" and many others), as well as configure several other very useful options.

-You can also use the CSS prepared by the authors, although you can of course stay with your own.
+You can also use the CSS prepared by the authors, although of course you can stay with your own.

 The implementation is to simply insert the appropriate string into your theme template.

-9.What about the so-called infinite scroll?
+9. What about the so-called infinite scroll?

-So think about whether the infinite scroll feature will be useful on your site.
+Therefore, consider whether the infinite scroll feature will be useful on your site.
 If you think so, then contact the person responsible for the technical aspects of your site to implement this solution.

-Is pagination on websites a prerequisite?
+Is pagination required on websites?

 Have ideas but don't know where to start?